How to Fix Your Car’s A/C

 - Compressor Clutch Replacement: $570 to $620

 - Condenser Fan Replacement: $385 to $475

 - Electronic Control Module Replacement: $380 to $400

 DIY: Can You Fix Your Car’s A/C Yourself?

 Air conditioner repair is best left to the pros, but you can do some air conditioner maintenance at home.
 An air conditioning system will last longer if it’s properly maintained.

-- Run the system for at least 10 minutes each week at its highest fan and lowest temperature setting, even in the coldest months of the year.
+- Run the system for at least 10 minutes each week at its highest fan and lowest temperature setting, even in the year’s coldest months.
 This basic process helps lubricate the compressor and prevent leaks.
-While you’re at it, run the defroster for 5-10 minutes at a time to clear the system of any moisture or mildew.
+While you’re at it, run the defroster for 5-10 minutes to clear the system of any moisture or mildew.

 - Change the cabin air filter according to your vehicle’s maintenance schedule.

 - Have the refrigerant recharged every two years.
-This isn’t as easy as the first two steps, but there are kits available online with detailed instructions.
+This isn’t as easy as the first two steps, but kits are available online with detailed instructions.